Craig Biggio: Personal life

 Biggio signs autographs at a Houston sports collectors show in 2014.

+Though Biggio played his baseball career both batting and throwing right-handed, he is naturally left-handed.

 Biggio was arrested in June 1989 and charged with drunk driving in Harris County, Texas.
 Astros teammate Ken Caminiti was a passenger in the car at the time of the arrest.
 At trial, the arresting officer testified that Biggio handed him $200 in what he believed was a bribery attempt.
 On October 5, he was found guilty of drunk driving.
 The following day, he was sentenced to two years of probation and 50 hours of community service and fined $350.

 Biggio married his wife, the former Patty Egan, in 1990.
 At that time she was a nurse, but moved on from that career after moving to Houston, where they still live.
 They have three children: son Conor, born in 1993, son Cavan, born in 1995, and daughter Quinn, born in 1999.
 Cavan has played in Major League Baseball, finishing fifth in Rookie of the Year voting in 2019.
 From 2008 to 2013, Biggio was the head baseball coach at St. Thomas High School.
 Biggio coached St. Thomas to back-to-back Texas Association of Private and Parochial Schools Class 5A state baseball titles in 2010 and 2011.

 Both of Biggio's sons played baseball at St. Thomas.
 Cavan hit a home run in the team's 2011 championship game, while older brother Conor provided the winning offense in St. Thomas' semifinal victory.
 Both Conor and Cavan attended the University of Notre Dame.
 Conor played summer baseball for several teams, playing for the North Adams SteepleCats of the New England Collegiate Baseball League in 2012, the North Shore Navigators of the Futures Collegiate Baseball League in 2013, and the New Bedford Bay Sox in 2014.

 Biggio and his family have a home in Spring Lake, New Jersey, which they named "Home Plate".
 Biggio's father-in-law is former Assemblyman Joseph V. Egan, who was a longtime member of the New Jersey legislature until his 2024 retirement at age 86.
 Biggio is Catholic.